ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 2.8.2 Escalating Contests

-If your GM chooses Scored Contests form of Long Contest you can use an option called Escalating Contests.
+If your GM chooses Scored Contests or Chained Contests form of Long Contest you can use an option called Escalating Contests.

 Escalating Contests allow your GM to switch a Simple Contest to a Long Contest.
-To do this, simply re-interpret the Simple Contest results as the first round of a Scored Contest.
+To do this, simply re-interpret the Simple Contest results as the first round of a Scored Contest or Chained Contest.
 For example, in a contest of magic at the Thaumaturgical Academy, Billiard, your PC, gains a Marginal Victory over his opponent Crowsky.
 The GM narrates the outcome, but although you get what you agreed, you want Crowskey to be humiliated.
 Your GM agrees to an Escalating Contest, treating the result as the first round of a Scored Contest, and scores 1 RP against Crowsky before beginning adjudication with the second round.

 Escalating Contests can serve three functions: